Deepak2916/life-skills-track/prevention-of-sexual-harassment.md

 ## What would you do in case you face or witness any incident or repeated incidents of such behaviour?

-Regardless of the type of harassment you are experiencing, it is important to document evrything.
+Regardless of the type of harassment you are experiencing, it is important to document everything.

 **Write down details such as:**